A Hospital Visit (Not What She Expected IV)

 “Stop right there!”
 A man shouted at him, flashing an officer’s badge.
 “We’ve received report of a silver haired warlock spotted around here.
 Please collaborate with investigation.”

 “Sure.”
 Sylin answered casually, keeping his hands raised at face level where they were visible.
 The undercover officer immediately cuffed them together with what he suspected were anti-magic cuffs.
-He could already feel his energy sapping away, just moments after coming into contact with them.
-Even without magic, carrying something like that should impact a person, even if it was just mood.
+Just must moments after coming into contact with them, he already feel his energy sapping away.
+Even without being a magic weilder, carrying something like that should impact a person, even if it was just their mood.
 How officers managed to regularly carry something like that, would probably forever remain a mystery to him.
 “So, where are we going, exactly?”
 He asked, keeping his tone upbeat to hide the effect that the cuffs were having on him, as he followed the man down an empty corridor and into a dark room.

 “We’re just going to ask you some questions.”
 The officer answered gruffly, as he pushed a chair to Sylin and shut the door.
-Then sitting himself, the man dropped a cold bag into Sylin’s lap, before flashing a bright desk lamp directly at his face.
+Then sitting himself, the man dropped a cold bag into Sylin’s lap, before pointing a bright desk lamp directly at his face.
 The cold emanating from the pouch immediately told him what it was.
 Anti-magic residue.
 A substance meant to disrupt any local traces of magic.
 Specifically, it was meant to sap a warlock’s strength and dispel any illusions.
-That meant that the light would be used to study his features.
+That meant that the rudely directed lamp was intended to be used to study his features.
 He squinted his eyes tightly at the light, using his eyelids to hide the shape of his pupils.

 Though commonly used by the magical folk, he’s learned not to be dependent on his illusions.
 Even well-practiced and long used to consistently sustaining an image, a distraction could still threaten his hold over the spell.
 It’s constant demand for attention and energy meant that too much deviation from truth could leave him short on magic supply.
 At the same time, too little deviation would leave him with an unconvincing image, and unable to blend in with the human racial majority.